Register Now

 1. Automated Checkout Systems

 Automated checkout systems can reduce the time required for customers to complete their purchases.
-As noted by Grocery Dive, more than 217,000 self-checkout terminals were delivered globally in 2023, up 12% from the previous year.
+As noted by Grocery Dive, Global installations of self-checkout terminals are predicted to reach 2 million by 2029.

 What makes checkout automation successful?
 Managing speed and shrinkage.
 If terminals are complicated or directions are unclear, customers may avoid using them.
 Companies also need a way to ensure that products scanned match the products in consumer baskets.